jovanovskajovana/gatsby-starter-styled-components/README.md

 ### SEO

-Lorem ipsum
+We put title and description metadata in the header of the document to help search engines understand the content of our site and know when it should appear in search results.
+Create an SEO component with `react-helmet` that will make sure to add all metadata attributes to the static HTML pages that Gatsby builds.

 ### Deploy

 The deploy can be easily done on [Netlify](https://www.netlify.com/).
-In your account simply create a new site from the Git repository.
+In your account, simply create a new site from the Git repository.
 Select the `main` branch for production and `develop` for a staging environment.
 Netlify will recognize the `gatsby build` command and publish the `public` directory.
 Voilà! a Continuous Deployment (CD) is set.